the-unrealist/the-unrealist/_drafts/uht-exporters.md

-# Unreal Header Tool (UHT) Script Generator Plugins
+# Extending the Unreal Header Tool (UHT) with Plugins

-I'll begin with an introduction to the Unreal Header Tool before I explain what script generator plugins are and how to create one.

 ## About the Unreal Header Tool
-The Unreal Header Tool (UHT) generates code for `UObject` types.
+The Unreal Header Tool (UHT) parses and generates code for `UObject` types.
 Many of the C++ macros in the Unreal Engine source code are actually implemented by the UHT.

 For example, given a simple `UObject`: